CdrikPxL/RetroDiction/README.md

 3. Copy attract.cfg and attract.am from /extras to Attract-Mode folder root.
 This will setup all displays and controls.

 ### Experienced/ New AM Users - Font File
 4. The current attract.cfg provided in /extras has two settings which are Windows specific, "font" and "font_path".
-Please edit these if you are on Linux or Mac (please refer to point 5).
+Please edit these if you are on Linux or Mac (refer to point 5).
 5. There is a font file canela_roman in /extras.
 I found it better then default Ariel, if you want to use it place the file canela_roman.otf to AM root.
 Now edit attract.cfg, under "general" change font to canela_roman and font_path to /

 **Note: Some controls are xbox 360 controller based and may require mapping to keyboard or any other device in use**